| Mansfield PA and Richmond Township in Tioga County PA |

 The Wellsboro Agitator, July 12, 1922

-of their daughter, Mabel, to Wilfred Jupenlaz, also of Mansfield.
-Miss
+daughter, Mabel, to Wilfred Jupenlaz, also of Mansfield.
+Miss Smith is a

-Smith is a graduate nurse of the Packer Hospital at Sayre and Mr. Jupenlaz
+graduate nurse of the Packer Hospital at Sayre and Mr. Jupenlaz is a civil

 SMITH - Ray Thomas Smith, 59, of 507 San Jacinto St., Baytown, Texas, died Saturday Sept.
 6, 1958 in a Baytown Hospital after an illness of only three days.
 Mr. Smith was born in Mansfield on Jan.
 18, 1899 and moved to Baytown 25 years ago.
 He had been an employee of the Humble Oil Co. for 22 years.
 He was a past master of the Mansfield Masonic Lodge, past commander of Kennedy Commandry, Knights of Templer and a member of KYCH.
 Surviving are his wife, Mrs. Margaurite Smith, Baytown; two sons, Frank Shelby Smith of Boston, Mass.; Ray Thomas Smith Jr. of Berkley, Calif.; one brother, Code A. Smith, Augusta, GA; two sisters, Mrs. Roger C. Bennett of San Carlos, Calif. and Mrs. Luther C. Allen, Elmira, NY.
 Funeral services were held in Baytown with the Rev. A.L.
 Jordon, pastor of the Memorial Baptist Church and Dr. Wayne McClekey, pastor of St. Mark's Methodist Church officiating.
 Graveside services were conducted by the Baytown Masonic Lodge.
 Mr. Smith was a nephew of R.R.
 Cruttenden. - Mansfield Advertiser, Sept.
 1958